spotinst/help/src/docs/ocean/getting-started/aks-test.md

 Additional Tips:

 * Some VNG Template properties may not be edited once the cluster is created.
-Changing the node pool properties (OS type, OS disk type or OS disk size, Kubernetes version) after the cluster is created creates VNGS that are not supported, and the configuration will be disregarded.
+Changing the node pool properties (OS type, OS disk type or OS disk size, Kubernetes version) after the cluster is created, creates VNGS that are not supported, and the configuration will be disregarded.
 * The wizard selects the default system node pool if no node pool is selected for the VNG Template.
 * Ocean VNG can have one or more node pools with different VM series, VM sizes, and lifecycle.
 All node pools inherit properties and attributes (labels, taints, tags, annotations) from the VNG.
 VNGs provide infrastructure guardrails and customization for workloads.
 * At least one VNG needs to be defined in the Ocean AKS cluster.
 A VNG inherits properties and attributes from the VNG Template.